MahmoudHassan7/Onspec-Tasks/README.md

 Output: “Your current age is 26 years, 0 months and 9 days”.

- you will find .exe file in ""
+ you will find .exe file in "EXE"